rahulanand1103/rahulanand1103/README.md

 I am <a href="https://www.linkedin.com/in/rahul-anand1103/">Rahul Anand</a>.I'm a Machine Learning Engineer passionate about AI, open-source, and problem-solving.

 🔭 Open-Source Projects
-* RAG Citation: A Python package that enhances the credibility of AI-generated content by combining retrieval-augmented generation with automatic citation generation.
+* <a href="https://github.com/rahulanand1103/rag-citation">RAG Citation</a>: A Python package that enhances the credibility of AI-generated content by combining retrieval-augmented generation with automatic citation generation.
 It includes features like semantic search, hallucination detection, and flexible integration.

 ### Reach me via 👇